Home » PowerShell » Get-ADUser attributes from CSV list of users in PowerShell

 Get-ADUser attributes from CSV list of users in PowerShell

-In this blog post, I will discuss with you about how to get ad users properties from csv file.
+In this blog post, I will discuss with you how to get ad users properties from a csv file.
 We will be using PowerShell Get-AdUser cmdlet and filter parameter to get active directory user information, get aduser attributes or PowerShell get user properties and export ad users to csv file.

 $UserAttributesList = @()